Muntadhar al-Zaidi: Al-Zaidi humanitarian foundation

 Following his release, al-Zaidi went to Geneva and announced that he had started creating a humanitarian agency/foundation.
 The aim of the agency would be to "build orphanages, a children's hospital, and medical and orthopaedic centres offering free treatment and manned by Iraqi doctors and medical staff."
 His lawyer said that al-Zaidi "hopes to surf on the wave of support he has gained to do some good."

 2018 Iraqi election

 Al-Zaidi announced in early 2018 his intent to run for the Iraqi Council of Representatives on Muqtada al-Sadr's Alliance towards Reforms ticket.
 In an interview with Reuters, he stated that "The main real purpose and reason behind my nomination is to get rid of the corrupt, and to expel them from our country".
 Zaidi has been critical of US and Iranian involvement in Iraq during his campaigning, expressing a view that "America and Iran are the reasons for the tension in Iraq".
 During his campaign al-Zaidi sought to criticise US involvement in terms of Iraq's security forces, arguing that; "We have American troops under the name of 'consultants' – we don't accept their presence in Iraq".
 His electoral bid was unsuccessful.

+Cultural references

+In January 2009, a "sofa-sized" fibreglass and copper statue of the shoe was erected in Tikrit, with a poem honouring al-Zaidi.
+The sculptor, Laith al-Amari, described the statue as a "tribute to the pride of the Iraqi people".